Optus Stadium: the ultimate fan-first experience

-You’ve got your tickets, your flights are booked and you’re beyond excited to cheer on your team inside the new Perth Stadium.
+You’ve got your tickets, your flights are booked and you’re beyond excited to cheer on your team inside the new Optus Stadium.
 You should be: it’s been designed with the fan experience front and centre, delivering greater access to players, coaches and views, than any Australian sporting arena before it.

 Just imagine your ultimate wishlist for the perfect sporting stadium experience.
 Plus-sized mega screens?
 Tick.
 Unrivaled player access?
 Tick.
 How about behind-the-scenes experiences, views from every zone so you never have to take you eye off the ball, and really good seats?
-There, you’re starting to get a picture of the brand new Perth Stadium.
+There, you’re starting to get a picture of the brand new Optus Stadium.

 On arrival at the glassy, bronze-hued sporting arena, you can feel its buzz.
 Fitting up to 60,000 avid fans, the roof glows like a halo by sundown, illuminated by 15,000 lights in what is the world’s largest LED sports lighting installation.
 When a switch flicks and your team colours flash overhead, you might just lose your cool.
 Add in the roar of the crowd and the collective sense of anticipation shared by all present, and we’re betting there’s nowhere you’d rather be.

-As the new home of the Australian Football League in WA, Perth Stadium has been designed to surpass sky-high expectations.
+As the new home of the Australian Football League in WA, Optus Stadium has been designed to surpass sky-high expectations.
 Its two video screens are the largest in the southern hemisphere, measuring a whopping 340sqm, and there are 1000 smaller ones dotted around so no one misses a minute of play.
 The arena’s extra-wide seats means you’ll be comfortable all match, and the bowl design of the layout means the games seem closer, the live action more immediate.
 Leveraging the latest technologies and construction techniques allows this stadium to be sharper than any other in Australia.

 But perhaps most exhilarating of all, is that fans can now get extraordinary insights into the workings of the games via behind-the-scenes access.
 With premium tickets to The Locker Room, you can watch your favourite players warm up and go through their pre-game rituals.
 After the match, you can return to see the cameras roll and journalists dissect play during the post-game media conference.
 Meanwhile, entry to The Coaches Room means you’ll be as close as physically possible to the coaches’ boxes.
 Sound can be projected out, allowing you to listen in to high-pressure conversations and gain a real sense of the rising tension felt by those at the top.
 You’ll feel like one of the inner circle.
 Then there’s the Sky View Lounge, which puts you right underneath one of the giant screens, granting mountaintop-style views of the oval and its rings of passionate supporters.
 A broad terrace with astonishing outlooks over the tranquil Swan River and the city skyline fans out on the same level.